 gradually reveal Himself on multiple levels and in many ways over a

-will trigger a great endtime revival in which many millions will be saved, and
+be marked by a great endtime revival in which many millions will be saved, and

 at the seventh trumpet the Rapture will occur.
-Once the bowls run their course
+Once the bowls run their course,

 Jesus Christ will return to the earth, destroying what remains of His enemies and setting up